Code-Institute-Submissions/gym-website/README.md

 Menu wobble
-- Menu wobbles when going through the menu.
+- The Menu wobbles a little when going through the menu.
 - Home and Gallery have a scroll bar.
 - Classes and Contact Us do not.
 - So changing from a page with a scroll bar to one without is causing the menu wobble.

+Correct commits
+- Some commits did not update the repository correctly.
+- It took until the last day to figure this out.
+- There can be more than one terminal open in Gitpod.
+- Commits from sub folder terminals e.g. the css folder does not add all files - as expected.
+- Commits from gitpod/workspace/gym-website do update all sub folders and files.

 ### Revision history